 Security Guide

-A good pentest does not start with tools, but with clear questions.
-Clear scope, goals, and expectations save time, prevent misunderstandings, and lead to reliable results.
+A good pentest does not start with tools, but with clear decisions.
+When you clarify scope, goals, and expectations, you save time, reduce friction, and get results you can act on.

-From practice: most delays come from unclear test windows, missing access, and mixed expectations around reporting and re-tests.
+From practice: the most common delays come from unclear test windows, missing access, and inconsistent expectations around reporting and re-tests.

 Scope